 Tour Costa Brava – The Test Route

-The R8 Spyder weighing in at 1720kg is no light car, but with its rear mounted engine and its perfect weigh distribution it handled perfectly.
-This proved to be very handy around those Costa Brava hair pins.
-These windy roads with their breathtaking views were best driven with the roof top down, off I went.
+The R8 Spyder weighing in at 1720kg is no light car, but with its rear-mounted engine and its perfect weight distribution it handled perfectly.
+This proved to be very handy around those Costa Brava hairpins.
+These windy roads with their breathtaking views were best driven with the rooftop down, off I went.
 For me, once I built my confidence and felt comfortable with the car it really took those corners far too well.
 This car gave me the respect I was seeking, phenomenal engineering and massive handling competence and never once did I feel it could lose grip.
-This is Audi it was a quatrro 4WD after all.
+This is Audi it was a Quattro 4WD after all.

 The Gear Box

 The R8 Spyder V10, brings out the best of both worlds.
 On a personal level, my emotions were like a roller coaster.
 The acceleration is simply extraordinary, although the way the transmission reacts to flooring the throttle is abrupt and a little bit frightening.
 So I decided to change gear manually to compare the difference.
 I loved this option especially when overtaking.